loopspace/microbit/mbhandler/README.md

 ## Introduction

-This directory contains the core files for the `mbhandler` module which handles the communication between a separate microbit and another device, using a second microbit as a relay.
+This directory contains the core files for the `mbhandler` module which handles the communication between a portable microbit and another device, using a second microbit as a relay.

 ## Files

-* [`mb_radio_sender.py`](mb_radio_sender.py) should be flashed to the handheld microbit.
+* [`mb_radio_sender.py`](mb_radio_sender.py) should be flashed to the portable microbit.
 * [`mb_radio_receiver.py`](mb_radio_receiver.py) should be flashed to
   the receiver microbit.
 * [`mbhandler.py`](mbhandler.py) is a utility python module that can